-FileMaker WebDirect supports more than 90 script steps.
-To see which script steps are supported, select FileMaker WebDirect from the Show Compatibility list in the Edit Script dialog box in FileMaker Pro.
+FileMaker WebDirect supports more than 100 script steps.
+To see which script steps are supported, open the Script Workspace window in FileMaker Pro, click , then choose FileMaker WebDirect.
 Dimmed script steps are not supported in FileMaker WebDirect.

-FileMaker Pro Edit Script dialog box
+FileMaker Pro Script Workspace window

 Although many script steps work identically in FileMaker WebDirect, several work differently, such as the Windows script steps.

 For information about individual script steps, see FileMaker Pro Help.

 - Use accounts and privileges to restrict the set of scripts that a web user can execute.
 Verify that the scripts only contain script steps compatible with FileMaker WebDirect, and only provide access to scripts that should be used from a web browser. - Consider the side effects of scripts that execute a combination of steps that are controlled by access privileges.
 For example, if a script includes a step to delete records and a web user does not log in with an account that allows record deletion, the script does not execute the Delete Record/Request script step.
-However, the script might continue to run, which could lead to unexpected results. - In scripts, you can select Run script with full access privileges to allow scripts to perform tasks that you would not grant individuals access to.
-For example, you can prevent users from deleting records with their accounts and privileges, but still allow them to run a script that would delete certain types of records under conditions predefined within a script. - If your scripts contain steps that are unsupported, use the Allow User Abort script step to determine how subsequent steps are handled. - In FileMaker WebDirect, scripts can't access the client's file system.
-Web users must select files to import or insert, and exported or saved files are downloaded to the web browser's default download location. - Script steps can't enter a field if access to the field is restricted by the Browse Mode or Find Mode option in the Inspector. - FileMaker WebDirect does not move the cursor after text is inserted by a script step.
+However, the script might continue to run, which could lead to unexpected results. - You can set scripts to run with full access privileges to perform tasks that you would not grant individuals access to.
+For example, you can prevent users from deleting records with their accounts and privileges, but still allow them to run a script that would delete certain types of records under conditions predefined within a script. - If a script encounters an unsupported script step (a step that is not compatible with FileMaker WebDirect) or an unknown script step (a step that is obsolete or unrecognized), the script step is skipped and the script continues to execute. - In FileMaker WebDirect, scripts can't access the client's file system.
+Web users must select files to import or insert, and exported or saved files are downloaded to the web browser's default download location.

-- Any script that uses a portion of field data should include the Set Selection script step because FileMaker WebDirect can't detect selections made by the user.
-This includes script steps such as Cut, Copy, Paste, Clear, Insert Text, Insert Calculated Result, Insert From Last Visited, Insert From URL, Insert Current Date, Insert Current Time, Insert Current User Name, and Find Matching Records. - Any script that inserts data should include the Refresh Window script step or the Commit Records/Requests script step.
-If a script inserts data but doesn't refresh the window or commit the record, the inserted data doesn't display in the browser until the web user commits the record. - Scripts in FileMaker WebDirect can't add attachments to email messages.
+- Script steps can't enter a field if access to the field is restricted by either the Browse Mode or Find Mode option in the Inspector. - If the Pause/Resume Script step pauses a script and the web user is idle for longer than the session timeout specified in the FileMaker Server Admin Console, the web user's connection will close and the script will end early, which may lead to unexpected results.
+See "Disconnecting inactive web accounts" on page 27. - Any script that uses a portion of field data should include the Set Selection script step because FileMaker WebDirect can't detect selections made by the user.
+This includes script steps such as Cut, Copy, Paste, Clear, Insert Text, Insert Calculated Result, Insert From Last Visited, Insert From URL, Insert Current Date, Insert Current Time, Insert Current User Name, and Find Matching Records. - If a script sends an email message via an email client, limit the To, CC, BCC, Subject, and Body fields to 2000 characters total.
+If the email message contains more than 2000 characters, the web browser may not allow FileMaker WebDirect to send the message. - Scripts in FileMaker WebDirect can't add attachments to email messages.
 Web users must manually attach saved or exported files to email messages.